CHILD's Main Building on its campus in Renton

 - Support and training for parents and professionals.

 CHILD addresses the needs of children often denied access to local education programs due to challenges posed by severe sensory processing disorders, learning disabilities, attention deficit disorders, emotional-behavioral disabilities, autism, and extreme anxiety.
 Students are placed at CHILD by their parents or in partnership with school districts and most transition back to their home school districts within 1-3 years.

 CHILD provides therapeutic interventions to reach children who would otherwise continue to fail at school.
 The goal of all CHILD programs is to align the efforts of children, their families and school personnel to increase understanding of learning differences and help children overcome the obstacles to their learning, so they are able to successfully transition back to school programs in their home communities.

 At CHILD, the focus is on developing a set of durable core strengths – increased levels of self-regulation, an increased ability to maintain relationships, and increased coping skills – to help children achieve ongoing resilience.
-CHILD employs a project-based curative curriculum with integrated arts, videography and outdoor education are all part of our core programming.
+CHILD employs a project-based curriculum where integrated arts, music, videography and outdoor education are all part of our core programming.